RickRinewalt/pipeline/README.md

 The main requirements in my search for an agentic coding setup are sustainability and reliability, I have to say this delivers.

-I'm making awesome progress with my projects, while paying a flat monthly fee for the best coding model available, and I can rely on this system to give me the outcome I want without it losing the plot (much).
+I'm making awesome progress with my projects, while paying a flat monthly fee for the best coding model available.
+I can rely on this system to give me the outcome I want without it losing the plot (much).

 Thanks to Waylon for sharing your discoveries!